-The current trend towards consolidation in the retail petroleum marketplace is creating momentum for companies to acquire assets much more rapidly than ever before.
+The ongoing trend toward consolidation in the retail petroleum marketplace has created momentum for companies to acquire assets much more rapidly than ever before.
 Strong asset valuations are driving smaller portfolio sell-offs, and the industry continues to see an influx of capital from companies who wish to invest in the US.

 With each new acquisition, however, there are increasing environmental compliance demands and pressures.
-Following are the biggest factors driving complexity in UST operations today, along with practical solutions for how to address them.
+Below are the four biggest factors driving complexity in UST operations today, along with practical solutions for how to address them.

 Challenge 1: Growing Pains

 The condition of tank systems and overall compliance of a newly acquired asset can often be uncertain, and some of the tank systems within a portfolio may be aging.
 Compliance programs for the company being purchased often don’t align with those of the acquiring organization and it can be difficult to determine who is responsible for environmental impacts identified during tank excavation activities when properties have been bought or sold multiple times.

 - “Fit for purpose” transaction and integration support solutions focus on the needs of the buyer or seller and are scalable as companies grow (based on asset base and size).